 For short fiction stories based on what I know so far about Mary Lou’s life: Erosion.

-6. James Nelson Harburn, my maternal grandfather, entered this world in Hensall, Ontario, Canada on January 7, 1901, the second son and fourth child of William Mathew (12) and Jane Leary Harburn (13).
+6. James Nelson Harburn, my maternal grandfather, entered this world in Hensall, Ontario, Canada on 7 January 1901, the second son and fourth child of William Mathew (12) and Jane Leary Harburn (13).
 In August 1919 he and his ten brothers and sisters emigrated to Flint, Michigan via the Grand Trunk Railroad.
 Nelson helped at his father and brother’s florist shop until he switched to working as a tool and die maker in the auto factory, which he did until he retired.
 A few months after he became a US citizen, he married my grandmother Bernice (7) in Angola, Indiana.
 They had three children.
 He was a member of the Baptist church and the Masons.
-He passed away on December 12, 1978 of pneumonia.
-He is buried in Flushing cemetery.
+He passed away on 12 December 1978, of pneumonia.
+He is buried in Flushing City Cemetery.

-7. Bernice Ellen Wilson, my maternal grandmother, was the oldest daughter of Fred Wilson (14) and Ellen Zendler Wilson (15).
-She was born September 29, 1908 in Ratville, Michigan, a now-defunct town near New Lothrop.
+7. Bernice Ellen Wilson Harburn, my maternal grandmother, was the oldest daughter of Fred Wilson (14) and Ellen Zendler Wilson (15).
+She was born 29 September 1908, in Ratville, Michigan, a now-defunct village near New Lothrop.
 She was the flower girl at her aunt’s wedding at the age of 9.
-She attended Normal College in Flint and worked as an elementary school teacher in Beecher, a neighborhood in Flint, for a few years until she married Nelson Harburn (6) on May 5, 1934 in Angola, Indiana.
+She attended Normal College in Flint and worked as an elementary school teacher in Beecher, a neighborhood in Flint, for a few years until she married Nelson Harburn (6) on 5 May 1934, in Angola, Indiana.
 They raised their three children in Flushing, where she was an active member of the Baptist church and did not approve of her husband’s membership to the Masons.
 She liked to shop in downtown Corunna as opposed to going into the city of Flint.
-She passed away in Flint, Michigan on April 2, 1982 of heart disease.
-She is buried in Flushing cemetery.
+She passed away in Flint, Michigan on 2 April 1982, of heart disease.
+She is buried in Flushing City Cemetery.

-9. Martha Ellen Kelley, my paternal great-grandmother, was born in Mt.
-Pleasant, Iowa, on July 23, 1867.
+9. Martha Ellen Kelley James, my paternal great-grandmother, was born in Mt.
+Pleasant, Iowa, on 23 July 1867.
 After the Civil War, her parents John and Eliza Hurd Kelley moved the family to the Council Bluffs, Iowa, vicinity where Martha spent the rest of her life.
-She married Noah Daniel James (8) across the river in Omaha, Nebraska, on June 10, 1888.
+She married Noah Daniel James (8) across the river in Omaha, Nebraska, on 10 June 1888.
 She was a faithful attendant of the Methodist church.
-She raised seven children, and helped raise 12 grandchildren and one great-grandchild before she passed away of heart disease on April 19, 1937.
-She was buried in Walnut Hill cemetery in Council Bluffs.
+She raised seven children and helped raise 12 grandchildren and one great-grandchild before she passed away of heart disease on 19 April 1937.
+She was buried in Walnut Hill Cemetery in Council Bluffs.